 - High closing costs

-Don't make any decisions until you've compared rates.
+Don't make any decisions to refinance a house until you've compared rates!
 You can easily do so with help from Lendgo, a free online platform that connects borrowers with reputable lenders who want to work with them.

 Compare refinancing rates from the comfort of your home, and see how much you can save over the life of your mortgage by refinancing!Get A Free Mortgage Quote